ziox/leonardo/README.md

 #### Lubuntu

 In this project we used the distribution known as Lubuntu.
 It's a fast and lightweight operating system.
 The core of the system is based on Linux and Ubuntu.
 Lubuntu uses the minimal desktop LXDE, and a selection of light applications.
-We focus on speed and energy-efficiency.
+It is focused on speed and energy-efficiency.
 Because of this, Lubuntu has very low hardware requirements that make it suitable for the use on a virtual machine like in this project.

 ### ROS - Robot Operating System